-In Medias Res: Definition and Examples That Start a Story in the Middle
+In Medias Res: Definition and Examples To Start a Story in the Middle

 For example, the film Memento opens towards the end of the story, but from there it alternates scenes moving chronologically from the start of the story, and scenes taking place right before the last one, until it hits the middle of the story, which actually is the end of the film.

-One word of caution: in medias res can be fun, but if you’re introducing too many characters in that opening scene, they can get lost in the action.
-Make sure to keep a close eye on the key characters introduced in medias res, and make sure the reader is able to keep that close eye as well.
+One word of caution: in medias res can be fun, but if you're introducing too many characters in that opening scene, they can get lost in the action.
+Make sure to keep a close eye on the key characters introduced, and make sure the reader is able to keep that close eye as well.

 Starting Your Story In Medias Res